TomerFi/my_home_assistant_configuration/README.md

   - CERTBOT for managing my [Let's Encrypt](https://letsencrypt.org/) certificates.
   - MOSQUITTO MQTT for passing payloads from my various services and devices to home assistant.
   - DNSMASQ as a dns and dhcp servers.
-- **Windows MQTT Client** written in java by myself, with a controller for activating windows applications based on recived payloads.
+- **Windows MQTT Client** written in java by myself, with a controller for activating windows applications based on received payloads.
 You can have a look [here](https://community.home-assistant.io/t/how-i-made-alexa-talk-to-my-computer-through-home-assistant/32448), see the client in action [here](https://www.youtube.com/watch?v=AQzD0TPG-xE) and get the instructions for how to use it [here](https://github.com/TomerFi/smathhome_computer_mqtt_client).
 - **6X** [**Amazon Alexa Enabled Devices**](https://www.amazon.com/Amazon-Echo-And-Alexa-Devices/b/ref=nav_shopall_1_ods_ha_echo_cp?ie=UTF8&node=9818047011), 2X Echo 1st generation (1 in the kitchen and 1 in the bedroom), 2X Echo Dot 2nd generation (1 in the den and 1 in the living room), 1X Echo Dot 3rd generation in the nursery and 1X Dash Wand laying around the house.
 - [**Google Home Mini**](https://store.google.com/us/product/google_home_mini?hl=en-US) in my office.
 - [**Google Chromecast**](https://store.google.com/us/product/chromecast_2015?hl=en-US) connected to a Metz TV in my office.